-Strain the stock and skim off the fat.
+Strain the stock, and skim off the fat.
 (Refrigerating the stock will help the fat solidify for easier removal.
 If you have room in the freezer, the process will go faster.)

 Meanwhile, prepare the vegetables.

-Add 2-1/2 cups of the stock to the marinated ribs.
-Cover and bring it to a boil.
-Reduce the heat to medium low and simmer for 30 minutes.
-Stir in the vegetables, leaving out the optional garnish ingredients.
-Continue to simmer, covered, for about 20 minutes.
+Add 2-1/2 cups of the reserved stock to the ribs.
+Cover and bring it to a boil over medium heat.
+Continue to boil for 20 to 30 minutes, depending on the thickness of the ribs.
+Stir in the radish, mushrooms, and carrots.
+Continue to boil, covered, for about 20 minutes.

 Stir in the optional garnish ingredients.
 Return to boil, uncovered this time, for an additional 10 minutes, or until the sauce is thicker and the meat is tender but not falling apart.
 Add the green parts of scallions and the sesame oil and stir gently before turning the heat off.